tfabris/BlueGigaEmpeg/README.md

 cable is normally left disconnected during normal operation of the BlueGigaEmpeg module.
-It is safe to leave a USB cable attached to it, for example, if the BlueGigaEmpeg module is permanently mounted in a hard-to-reach place, you should leave a USB cable attached that extends to a reachable location.
+It is safe to leave a USB cable attached to it, for example, if the BlueGigaEmpeg module is permanently mounted in a hard-to-reach place, you should leave a USB cable attached which extends to a reachable location.
 This will make future updates and debugging easier.